simonwuelker/Kaola/README.md

 * **moves:** print all legal moves in the current position

 ## Development
+Mephisto builds on zig version `0.9.1`.
+Other versions *may* work, but likely won't due to the rapid development of the language.
 A neat trick for debugging is creating a file with a sequence of uci commands and then `cat commands.txt | ./zig-out/bin/zigchess`.